 - During an ultrasound, gel is spread over your abdomen and a scanner creates pictures of your organs.

 - CT and MRI scans involve an injection of dye into your body, followed by a scan.
-Some people have a type of MRI called a MRCP.
+Some people have a type of MRI called an MRCP.
 This produces more detailed images and can help show blockages in the common bile duct.

 - An ERCP is an endoscopic scan that takes x-rays rather than an ultrasound.

-- A biopsy may be done during an endoscopy or endoscopic ultrasound, or during a surgical procedure called a laparoscopy.
+- The sample may be removed during an endoscopy or endoscopic ultrasound with a needle, or during a surgery called a laparoscopy.